 It doesn't expand easily.

-By the way, I am hearing the Florida panhandle is uh really in need of getting out there that if uh if there's a low vote turnout in the Florida panhandle, I mean this that would that's key for Donald Trump to take the state of Florida.
+That if there's a low vote turnout in the Florida panhandle, I mean, that's key for Donald Trump to take the state of Florida.

-Yeah, that would be a good thing.
+Yeah, that would be a good idea.

 Sorry, not the exit poll.

-The last poll I saw in Florida of Hispanics, and John, I apologize for interrupting you, was 54-34 for the secretary.
+The last poll I saw in Florida of Hispanics, and John, I apologize for interrupting you, was 5434 for the Secretary.

-And that said to me that the record number of early voters among Hispanics, if it's only plus 20 for Secretary Clinton, to me that's a win for Donald Trump.
+And that said to me that the record number of early voters among Hispanics, if it's only plus 20 for Secretary Clinton, to me, that's a win for Donald Trump.

 Right.

-Why do you why do you say that?
+Why do you say that?

 That sounds like a big number.

-This is I just got some information in the look.
+I just got some information.

-I've heard that Florida is looking, you know, it's neck and neck, and I know that the only concern of the Trump campaign is Destin, Panama City Beach, Fort Walton Beach, Santa Rosa Beach, Pensacola Beach, and I think it's Perdito Beach, or it's Perdito Key.
+And I know that the only concern of the Trump campaign is Destin, Panama City Beach, Fort Walton Beach, Santa Rosa Beach, Pensacola Beach.

-Uh so if you're in any of those areas, remember you have an extra hour to vote based on the time differences there, and that's really apparently that might make a big difference tonight.
+So if you're in any of those areas, remember, you have an extra hour to vote based on the time differences there.

-And you know what would make a difference, Sean?
+You know what would make a difference, Sean?

-And and if you got friends in those areas, share the Donald Trump Facebook post to get out and vote, and uh we're gonna go to the next one.
+And if you've got friends in those areas, share the Donald Trump Facebook post to get out and vote.

-By the way, this just broke the people.
+By the way, this just grew.

 Drudge is saying that this election is going to be decided by evening voters.

-That they there are projected a hundred and forty million total.
+That there are projected 140 million total.

-How do you guys interpret that number?
+Do you guys interpret that number?

 You think that benefits Trump?